claudiob/ff0000.github.com/_posts/2011-03-13-how-we-create-and-deploy-a-django.markdown

 The newly created model can be edited at will.
 For instance, the Picture model can be inherited by [Photologue](http://code.google.com/p/django-photologue/)'s ImageModel in order to have many image-related functions available.
 For this purpose:

 * add the following lines to deploy/requirements.txt:
+{% highlight python %}
 pil                   # to use models.ImageField
 # django-photologue   # to deal with image size, thumbnails
 # The default photologue does not deal with thumbnail generation on CDN
 -e git+git://github.com/ff0000/django-photologue@cumulus#egg=django-photologue
+{% endhighlight %}
 * run the command `./req` to install the new requirements
 * add `'photologue',` to `INSTALLED_APPS` in settings.py
 * edit apps/pictures/models.py to begin as:

+{% highlight python %}
 from django.db import models
-    from photologue.models import ImageModel
+from photologue.models import ImageModel class Picture(ImageModel):
-    class Picture(ImageModel):
+{% endhighlight %}

 * add `<img src="{{picture.image.url}}" />` to the content in templates/pictures/show.html